featurist/interfaceable/README.md

 ### Rails

-For extra piece of mind, we can noop interface checking in production:
+For extra peace of mind, you can noop interface checking in production:

 ```ruby
 # config/initializers/interfacable.rb